alpardayalman/DimRedPaperBenchmark/README.md

 A comprehensive Python toolkit for dimension reduction techniques including t-SNE, PCA, and UMAP, with extensive benchmarking capabilities for research papers.

+## Citation

+"This repository contains the code relative to [paper].
+Please cite [paper] when referring to this repository."

 ## Features

 - **Multiple Dimension Reduction Algorithms**: